All Graphs with at most 8 nodes are 2-interval-PCGs: , and are 2 s.

 Note that node 4 in graphs $G_6$ and $G_7$ in Figure \ref{fig.nonPCG} is a universal node and their subgraphs obtained deleting it has seven vertices and are hence PCGs (see \cite{Calamoneri2012}).
 The next result straightforwardly follows from this observation and from Theorem \ref{theo:universal}:

 \begin{corollary} Non PCG graphs $G_6$ and $G_7$ are in \Int{2}. \end{corollary}

 In order to handle graph $G_4$, we prove the following general result.

 \begin{theorem} Let $G$ be a graph with an almost universal node $u$.
-If the subgraph $G'$ of $G$, obtained from $G$ by removing $u$, is PCG, then $G$ is a \Int{2}. \end{theorem}
+If the subgraph $G'$ of $G$, obtained from $G$ by removing $u$, is an \Int{k}, then $G$ is a \Int{(k+1)}. \end{theorem} \begin{proof} Let $G'=PCG(T,I_1,\ldots I_k)$ with $I_i=[a_i, b_i]$, $1\leq i\leq k$.

-{\bf Proof.} Let $G'=PCG(T,I)$ with $I=[a,b]$.
 Starting from tree $T$ we now create a new tree $T_1$ by adding a weight $2$ to all the edges of $T$ incident to the leaves.
-In this way, the distances between any two leaves in $T$ are augmented by exactly $4$ in $T_1$ and hence $G'=PCG(T_1, I_1)$ where $I_1=[a+4,b+4]$ and the weight of each edge incident to a leaf is strictly larger than 1.
+In this way, the distances between any two leaves in $T$ are augmented by exactly $4$ in $T_1$ and hence $G'=PCG(T_1, I'_1,\ldots I'_k)$ where $I_i=[a_i+4,b_i+4]$ and the weight of each edge incident to a leaf is strictly larger than 1.